cianjinks/cianjinks.github.io/_posts/2020-03-23-hacktrinity-ctf-write-up.md

 ### Trivia - Unknown

 This was the first of the trivia challenges.
-Once again it was another easy one as you were given a quote and upon googling that quote you would quickly come to the conclusion that it was said by Zero Cool from the movie Hackers.
+Once again it was another easy one as you were given a quote and upon googling that quote you would quickly come to the conclusion that it was said by Crash Override from the movie Hackers.
 This flag was non standard format.

 {: .box-note}
 **Flag:** Crash Override